SharonIV0x86/BankingSystem/README.md

  # Working
- Even after working for a long time i was unable to fix the calculation issue with file input/output idk what to do at this point, everything else is pretty fine and works well but the only thing i couldn't do very well was file IO but dont worry i will fix that too!
+ Even after working for a long time i was unable to fix the calculation issue with file input/output idk what to do at this point, everything else is pretty fine and works well. 👍

  # How to use?
  The program will compile on both windows and Linux, tested platform(s) (Linux)